888-833-8385

 RPM stands for rotations per minute.

 I’ve also noticed a tendency to unnecessarily capitalize names of conditions (diabetes mellitus—DM) and processes (supply chain management—SCM), and other terms that often appear in their initialism form.
 So beware: those capital letters in acronyms and initialisms don’t translate to capital letters when the words are spelled out unless the words are proper nouns.
-Try to avoid consciously or subconsciously letting your sense of how Important or mundane something is affect your decision to capitalize.
+Try to avoid consciously or subconsciously letting your sense of how important or mundane something is affect your decision to capitalize.

 After a Colon

 The word following a colon in a title should be capitalized.
-If a colon is used in a sentence and what follows could not stand on its own as complete sentence, what follows the colon should not be capitalized (unless it’s a proper noun).
+If a colon is used in a sentence and what follows could not stand on its own as a complete sentence, what follows the colon should not be capitalized (unless it’s a proper noun).

 I see many animals: dogs, cats, birds, and hamsters.